 Women and people with a cervix, aged between 24 and 64, should have a cervical screening every 3 to 5 years to help prevent cervical cancer.
 The screening is quick and painless and can be done here in the practice.

-If you are aged over 24 and have never had a smear test, or if it has been more than 3 to 5 years since your last screening, you should arrange an appointment with one of our practice nurses.
-You should not have the test while you are having a period or in the 4 days before or after your period as this can affect the sample.
+If you are aged over 24 and have never had a smear test, or if it has been more than 3 to 5 years since your last screening, please arrange an appointment with one of our practice nurses.
+You should not have the test while you are having a period, or in the 4 days before or after your period, as this can affect the sample.

 What is cervical screening?

 Cervical screening, sometimes referred to as a smear test, is not a test for cancer.
 It is a method of preventing cancer by detecting and treating early abnormalities which, if left untreated, could lead to cancer in a woman's cervix (the neck of the womb).